-In F1, the children focus on Phase 1 of the Letter and Sounds phonics scheme.
+In F1, the children focus on Phase 1 of the Essential Letter and Sounds phonics scheme.
 Children are exposed to lots of listening games and they are encouraged to identify different environmental sounds.
 They go on listening walks, explore instruments and body percussion and complete focus adult led activities centred around alliteration and rhyme.
 F1 children are also exposed to blending and segmenting words orally.
+Children begin to learn letter sounds, and recognise familiar letters such as those in their names.

 In F2, phonics is delivered systematically and consistently.
 The children take part in a daily phonics session and also have access to other phonic related activities throughout the day.
-Following Letters and Sounds, the children learn the Phase 2 phonemes and graphemes first, practice letter formations and they build up confidence when segmenting and blending to read and write.
-When they are confident with Phase 2, children are moved on to work on Phase 3 and 4 respectively.
-Phonics homework is set weekly allowing children to consolidate their learning at home.
-Children are assessed regularly to ensure progress and challenge is being identified and addressed.
+Following Essential Letters and Sounds, the children learn the Phase 2 phonemes and graphemes first, practice letter formations and they build up confidence when blending and segmenting to read and write.
+This is followed by phase 3 where children learn to recognise digraphs and trigraphs and phase 4 where longer words are introduced.
+Children are assessed regularly to ensure progress and challenge is being identified and addressed and interventions and support are provided as required.
+New sounds and words are sent home regularly with children after they have been taught in class.